Human Factors Minute is now available to the public as of March 1st, 2023. Find out more information in our: Announcement Post!

 E231 - Are Virtual Conferences More Inclusive?

-This week on the show, we talk about how virtual conferences are more inclusive and eco friendly and answer some questions from the community about useful electives to take in school to augment your Human Factors journey, how to network …
+This week on the show, we talk about how virtual conferences are more inclusive and eco friendly and answer some questions from the community about useful electives to take in school to augment your Human Factors journey, how to network when most networking events are happening online now, and our …

 Jan.
 6, 2022